evaera/Aurora/README.md

 - The `Apply` function is called immediately after the Reducer, and it is given whatever `Apply` returned as arguments.
 This function should actually make a change in the world based on the reduced value it is given.
 This separation is enforced so that the reduced value can be captured for `Agent:GetLastReducedValue` to work as expected.
 - The `Destructor` is called when there are no longer any Auras providing this Effect.
 It can be used to clean up any objects that were created in the Constructor.

+Effects may also have these optional properties:
+- `AllowedInstanceTypes` - Table of strings that limits the types of instances that this Effect can be applied to.
+Aurora will produce a warning if an Effect is applied to an improper instance type, and the Effect wil be discarded.
+Uses :IsA comparison.
+- `Lazy` - A boolean value that, if true, will only run the `Apply` function if the reduced value changes from its last value.

 ### Definition

 ```lua